094459/blog/content/post/setting-up-g-suite-aws-sso-and-ssosync.md

 Many thanks to **[Lee Packham](https://twitter.com/Joolz)** for the work that has gone into this open source tool.
 You can find the [GitHub repository for ssosync here.](https://github.com/awslabs/ssosync)

-Just want to shout out to this post https://medium.com/faun/single-sign-on-with-g-suite-on-the-amazon-web-services-console-18b88c838cae that helped me get this up and running, as well as Lee Packham.